EU may re-impose sanctions on Iran ship line despite court order

 The timing of any sanctions decision is sensitive.
 Six world powers - the United States, Russia, China, France, Britain and Germany - and Iran have started a new series of negotiations this month.

-Tehran has signalled new willingness to compromise over its nuclear work since the relative moderate President Hassan Rouhani took office in August but it wants sanctions lifted as part of any deal.
+Tehran has signaled new willingness to compromise over its nuclear work since the relative moderate President Hassan Rouhani took office in August but it wants sanctions lifted as part of any deal.

 The EU has in the past appealed against cases of sanctions that have been quashed, for example after the General Court overturned sanctions on Bank Mellat and Bank Saderat, among the biggest private lenders in Iran, earlier this year.